 Some of the most common methods are up-selling, cross-selling and bundling when it comes to improving conversion rates.
 But a somewhat unique feature on Amazon is ‘frequently bought together’, which links products and shows the total price to buyers, as well as the option to add all the products to the cart.
-Check out how you can hack frequently bought together.

 6. Stay in Regular Contact with Your Buyers Throughout and After the Process

 When a prospective buyer asks a question about your product, answer it as soon as possible, taking no longer than 24 hours.
 And when they’ve made the purchase, send follow-up emails so that nothing falls through the cracks.
 You can also include a discount code for a second purchase — if the buyer does make that next purchase, you can be pretty certain they like what you’re about.